Nikaid0/Imge/background/README.md

-# This is my blog's background photoes.They come from https://dimtown.com/
+## This is the background photo of my blog.
+They are partly from https://dimtown.com/
 #